ARMmbed/sxsw2018/README.md

     ![Compile](media/mbed4.png)

-1. A file downloads, use drag-and-drop to drag the file to the DAPLINK device (like a USB mass storage device).
+1. A binary (.bin) file downloads, use drag-and-drop to drag the file to the DAPLINK device (like a USB mass storage device).
 1. When flashing is complete, hit the **RESET** button on the board (next to USB).

 You should see the blue LED blink very fast.
 Your first program is running!
 Let's look at the logs now.